An Oklahoma City McDonald's outlet was caught with horse meat and human meat in their freezers.

 The situation brings up many unanswered questions.
 How long have they been using human meat?
 Where did they get the children from?
 Were they already dead when brought into factories?
 Investigators and Inspectors are currently being deployed for intensive investigations all around the U.S.

-However, that McDonald’s article was just a spoof from the Huzlers web site, which offers users the ability to “Create your own news prank and trick your friends by sharing it” and has a history of publishing fabricated news stories (such as one about pop star Justin Bieber‘s admitting to being bisexual and one about the 2014 Super Bowl being rigged).
+However, that McDonald’s article was just a spoof from the Huzlers web site, which offers users the ability to “Create your own news prank and trick your friends by sharing it” and has a history of publishing fabricated news stories.
 The Huzlers site also carries a disclaimer on its pages noting that “Huzlers.com is a combination of real shocking news and satire news to keep its visitors in a state of disbelief” and is listed in our article about “5 Fake News Sites to Avoid Sharing.”

 In truth, no part of the McDonald’s operation has been cited for having bought, sold, processed, or used either horse meat or human meat (the latter of which cannot legally be vended in the U.S.) for food purposes.